usmansbk/trello/README.md

-# Trello School
+# Trello

-> A Board designed for schools
+> Trello app clone

 ![screenshot](./app_screenshot.png)

-Trello School is a tool designed to make it easier for students and teachers to collaborate.

-## Entities

-- User: Student or Teacher
-- Board: Each user has a single board
-- Timetable: Users can create or pin schedules on their boards
-- Notification: User gets notified when a schedule is updated
-- Chat: Each event has a chat section
-- Reminder: User gets a reminder before an event
+Trello is a collaborative work management app designed to track team projects, highlight tasks underway, show who they are assigned to, and detail progress towards completion.

 ## Built With